What if this were true…

 Now the science of the entire “alpha training system” is way too detailed to go into here, but here’s a simple breakdown of some core steps you can take right now to quicken the pace of your learning…

-First, your training sessions MUST be limited to only 15 minutes (preferably less).
+1. Your training sessions MUST be limited to only 15 minutes (preferably less).

 That includes the “learning” of a technique AND the actual training.